meditationstuff/protocol_1/index.md

 	* I achieve, I accomplish, I accumulate, I acquire, I own, I become, I am...
 	* I will become..., I will X..., I did X, I was X, I used to X...
 * entangled with the world, whole phenomenological field is you, etc., etc., indirect realism, etc., etc., sense in which you experience your model of the people not the people in themselves,,,
-* look for ways you're reaching for the sense doors, e.g. the visual field,like you're "going out to" or "grasping" the visual field or things in the visual field, including words and video and etc.; instead, try "let\[ting] the visual field come to you," and so on; cf. "water flowing downhill" and "be moved"; e.g. "relax the eyes," (eyes, eyelids, tongue, jaw, face muscles), be moved (with respect to these) and so on, and so on
+* look for ways you're reaching for the sense doors, e.g. the visual field,like you're "going out to" or "grasping" the visual field or things in the visual field, including words and video and etc.; instead, try "let\[ting] the visual field come to you," "let go of the visual field," "don't need the visual field need to be anything in particular," "release all visual field projects or goals," and so on; cf. "water flowing downhill" and "be moved"; e.g. "relax the eyes," (eyes, eyelids, tongue, jaw, face muscles, back-of-the-head-back-base-of-the-skull, neck), be moved (with respect to these) and so on, and so on
 	* ditto for more abstract "things" like\~ "attention," "working memory" (not to inappropriately reify these, partially borrowing from cognitive science and sutta technical terms, vague handwave) and so on
+		* also ditto for learning, remembering...
+* falling backwards, whirlpool, "sensory whirlpool"

 end "misc pith"